ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 :::

 6. Create a plot of the average percent energy lost PEL per bounce as a function of bounce number.

+7. Perform a linear fit to your data.
+Make sure to include the equation in the plot.

-7. Repeat this with the data from your other ball.
+8. Repeat this with the data from your other ball.

 :::Question
 1. For each ball, does the percent energy loss seem to increase, decrease, or stay the same with increasing bounce number?
 Explain your reasoning.